RustamYuburov/zoo-forum/README.md

 # Zoo Forum | Members Only

 A backend focused app that allows users to sign up, log in and add new messages to the database.
 Registerd users also have different level of permission.
 Non-Authorised and simple users can't see message's author and date.
-Members and Admin can see it.
-And only
+Members and Admin can see it.<br />
-Admins can delete messages from database.
+And only Admins can delete messages from database.<br />
 During the time of making this project I learned about passport.js and it's authentication Strategies.
-And also refreshed my mongoose knowledge.
+And also refreshed my mongoose knowledge.<br />

 > - [Live Demo](https://floating-sands-68804.herokuapp.com/)